How is Hodgkin disease staged?

 - Bone marrow aspiration and biopsy (sometimes but not always done)

-The medical history/physical exam and biopsies are discussed in the section, “How is Hodgkin disease diagnosed?”
+The medical history/physical exam and biopsies are discussed in“How is Hodgkin disease diagnosed?”

 Imaging tests used to stage Hodgkin disease